lethang7794/notes/starship.md

+# Starship: Cross-shell Prompts

-# [Starship][starship-homepage]: The minimal, blazing-fast, and infinitely customizable prompt for any shell
+[Starship][starship-homepage]: The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Config